 Data Management Plan

-A Data Management Plan (DMP) is a document describing the handling of data during a research project required by some funding providers (e.g., in Horizon 2020 projects).
+A Data Management Plan (DMP) is a document describing the handling of data during a research project required by some funding providers (e.g., in Horizon Europe projects).
+The DMP is created by the author or research team in the initial phase of the research and is continuously updated.

 The specific wording of the questions varies according to the grant provider, the basic areas are: